hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in Sandbox and Production:

 * API version `v3.0` has been retired in Production and Sandbox.
-* The below endpoints are now available in `v4.0`.
+* The below endpoints are available in `v4.0`.
 There are no changes from their behaviour in `v3.0`.
   * `Create Brought Forward Loss`
   * `Delete Brought Forward Loss`
   * `Amend Brought Forward Loss`